kraleppa/pw-bazy/README.md

-# Zaawansowane bazy danych PW II stopień
+# "Zaawansowane" bazy danych PW II stopień

 This repository contains code from classes at WUT